hadley/adv-r/OO-essentials.md

 * __base types__, the internal C-level types that underlie the other OO systems.
 Base types distinguish between

 The following sections describes each system in turn, starting with base types.
 You'll learn how to recognise the OO system that an object belongs to, how method dispatch works, and how to create new objects, classes, generics and methods for that system.
+The chapter concludes with a few remarks on when to use each system.

 ## Base types